Expo 2020's workers face hardships despite Dubai's promises

 Various companies at Expo offer workers free food or allow them to cook their own.
 Others provide a food allowance of some $80 a month, although several workers said that without refrigerators or easy kitchen access, they live on sour milk and store-bought bread.

-Guards at the Expo entrance working for Abu Dhabi-based construction company Arkan said they were promised hot meals at a cafeteria during the break in an eight-hour shift.
+Guards at the Expo entrance working for Dubai-based company Arkan said they were promised hot meals at a cafeteria during the break in an eight-hour shift.
 Despite repeatedly asking supervisors in the past three months, the guards received nothing, leaving them hungry throughout the day.
 Arkan did not respond to requests for comment.

 In other cases, management has been more responsive.
 When one staffer from Malawi said he mobilized workers angered by their monotonous rice diet to complain to their bosses at ADNH Compass, the food improved, with meat options added.